alavyaa/iste/README.md

-# ISTE CGC Jhanjeri Website
+# ISTE CGC UNIVERSITY Website

-A modern, interactive, and visually engaging website designed for the ISTE student chapter at CGC Jhanjeri.
+A modern, interactive, and visually engaging website designed for the ISTE student chapter at CGC UNIVERSITY.
 The platform showcases the club's vision, events, achievements, team members, and technical initiatives while providing an immersive user experience.

-## ✨ Features
+##  Features

 - Modern and responsive design
 - Interactive animations and smooth transitions